 This is where an abnormal protein surrounds the brain cells causing a loss of concentration between nerve cells and eventually the death of the nerve cells.
 The people suffering from Alzheimer’s normally have a shortage of the chemical normally used to pass messages around.
 Symptoms can include trouble with thinking, speaking and planning.

-This is where the front and side parts of the brain are damaged.
-Clumps of abnormal proteins form inside the brain cells causing them to die.
+Frontotemporal Dementia is where the front and side parts of the brain are damaged.
+Clumps of abnormal proteins from inside the brain cells causing them to die.
 Symptoms include apathy, lack of inhabitation or social tact and difficulty in speech.

 Lewy Body Dementia

-This involves tiny abnormal structures called lewy bodies, which form inside the brain cells.
-These abnormal structures disrupts the chemistry of the brain and kills off the brain cells.
+Lewy Body Dementia involves tiny abnormal structures called Lewy bodies, which form inside the brain cells.
+These abnormal structures disrupt the chemistry of the brain and kill off the brain cells.
 Symptoms includes hallucinations, tremors and muscle rigidity.

 Normal Pressure Hydrocephalus